 The Historic Sector includes some of the oldest industrial suburbs in Brisbane such as Northgate and Geebung.
-This precinct is proving to be a solid performer that continues to perform well.
+This precinct is proving to be continuously solid in 2014.
 The value of the area has strengthened based on its close proximity to the city and easy access to arterial roads and public transport.

 In general, there is a shortage of vacancies in the precinct due to high demand and this has resulted in a slight increase in rental rates.
-Rentals for older style metal clad buildings start at $75 - $125/m² for newer tilt slab industrial.
-Sale rates for smaller industrial units vary from $1,750 - $2,500/m².
-An example of a larger industrial sale is 54 Armada Place, Banyo which totalled 2,087m² and sold for $3,250,000 which equates to $1,557/m².
+Rentals for older style metal clad buildings start at $80 - $130/sqm for newer tilt slab industrial.
+Sale rates for smaller industrial units vary from $1,800 - $2,500/sqm.
+An example of a larger industrial sale is 29 Yarraman Place, Virginia which totalled 1,067sqm and sold for $2.05 million which equates to $1,921/sqm.
 The majority of transactions have involved larger properties.
-However there has also been an increase of smaller industrial units being taken off the market with owners wanting to begin new businesses.
+However there has also been an increase in smaller industrial units being taken off the market with owners wanting to commence new businesses.

-Enquiry levels have been strong with the market primarily led by owner occupiers.
-In the past six months there has been a lot of absorption, therefore properties that have been sitting on the market in the last 12 months have either been sold or leased.
+Enquiry levels have been strong with the market primarily led by investors and owner occupier purchasers.
+In the past six months there has been great absorption, resulting in properties that have been sitting on the market for extended periods being either sold or leased.

 Due to the high number of manufacturing and distribution companies in the area, major road developments further increase the overall attractiveness of the precinct.
-The Airport Roundabout Upgrade is almost complete and will ease pressure and traffic congestion on the Nudgee Road and East-West Arterial Road intersection.
-The upgrade has also made Hendra and surrounding areas more accessible by increasing access to and from the precinct.
+The recent completion of the Airport Roundabout has seen a decrease in traffic congestion on the Nudgee Road and East-West Arterial Road intersection.
+The upgrade has also enabled Hendra and surrounding areas to be more accessible by increasing access to and from the precinct.

-The Airport tunnel link is still under construction and once completed in mid 2012 will reduce traffic congestion in the inner northern suburbs and the areas surrounding the airport.
-The tunnel will enhance the area’s liveability and provide opportunities for better land use in the inner northern suburbs currently affected by traffic congestion.
-This will improve business conditions in general from an access, transportation perspective.
-These developments will ensure the continued success of Brisbane’s historic industrial area.
+The completion of the Airport Link Tunnel has proven to be a huge success enabling people to travel from all over Brisbane to the northside in record time and has significantly reduced traffic congestion in the inner northern suburbs and the areas surrounding the airport.
+The tunnel has enhanced the area’s liveability and provided opportunities for better land use in the inner northern suburbs currently affected by traffic congestion.
+This has also improved local business conditions in general from an access and transportation perspective.
+These developments have ensured the continued success of Brisbane’s historic industrial area.